Describe a difficult decision you made with limited information. How did you decide what to do?

 I've been lucky that every role has allowed me to use my diverse skill set and learn many valuable lessons along the way.
 Such as coding in VBA to building online communities around clinical trials.
 But it's been challenging trying to decide on a career path since things in this industry change so quickly!

-The most difficult decision I made was returning to a traditional publishing job.
+The hardest decision I made was returning to a traditional publishing job.
 After working in hospitals, the prospect of returning to a role that felt so removed from patient care was daunting.
 I ended up taking the job because I wanted stability, and it was just what my family needed at the time.

 As things turned out, it was a wise decision, and I learned a lot.
 But I also ended up with two young sons and the most demanding boss ever.
 It was an extremely challenging time for my family and me.
 But we got through it together – and maybe after that experience, we were that much more committed to our dream of working full-time on Curetogether and moving to California.